google/codeworld/web/help/GuideUnit5.md

 Multiplying all the numbers from 1 to n gives you the so-called *factorial* of n, and it comes up in a lot of useful mathematics.
-Most importantly, if you have some items, and want to know how many different orders you could arrange them in, the answer is the /factorial/ of the number of items.
+Most importantly, if you have some items, and want to know how many different orders you could arrange them in, the answer is the *factorial* of the number of items.
 So if you have three different items, you can put them into six orders, because `1 * 2 * 3 = 6`.